 Members who are (Qualified Medicare Beneficiaries) QMB or have full Medicaid benefits - if you lose your Georgia Department of Community Health (Medicaid) eligibility, you can remain enrolled in this Medicare plan for up to 6 months.
 You must re-enroll in Medicaid before the end of the 6 month period to keep your Medicare benefits with this plan.
 If you go to your provider during the 6 month period, you will have out-of-pocket costs that your Medicare plan will not cover.
 You will be responsible for those costs until you regain your Medicaid eligibility.
 Your out-of-pocket costs may include Medicare plan deductibles, copayments and coinsurance up to the Original Medicare amounts, which can be found at medicare.gov.
 For in-network Medicare-covered services, you will be responsible for up to \$8,850 of cost sharing calculated at the Original Medicare amounts.
-You will be responsible for up to \$13,300 for services received in and out-of-network combined.
+Out-of-network services do not count toward this maximum.
 In addition, if you lose your Part D Extra Help eligibility, you will also need to pay the plan premium.
 Please call Customer Service (phone numbers are printed on the cover of this booklet) for additional information related to out-of-pocket costs during the grace period.